United Air Lines Flight 859

 The crash was caused by the failure of the two port engines to generate reverse thrust, which sent the aircraft off the runway.
 One of the plane's fuel tanks subsequently ruptured and ignited.

+Background

+Aircraft

+The aircraft involved was a Douglas DC-8-12, registration N8040U.
+It was manufactured on June 10, 1961, and had accumulated a total of 124:39 flight hours at the time of the accident.
+It was powered by four Pratt & Whitney JT3C-6 engines.

+Crew

+The crew consisted of Captain John Grosso, First Officer Arthur F. Putz, Flight Engineer James M. Beatie and four stewardesses.
+Captain Grosso was a highly experienced pilot, having accumulated 17,631 flight hours, of which 168 were in the DC-8.
+First Officer Putz had accumulated 9,839 flight hours, of which 120 were in the DC-8.
+Flight Engineer Beatie had accumulated 8,416 flight hours, of which 215 were in the DC-8.

 Accident

 The aircraft had suffered a hydraulic failure while en route from Omaha.
 The failure was not thought serious, however; the crew followed the checklists for hydraulic failure, and preparation was made for an expected routine landing.
 The plane touched down normally, but when the engines' thrust levers were moved to the reverse position, the reverser buckets for the engines on the port side failed to deploy correctly.
 That failure caused the left-side engines to continue generating forward thrust, while the right-side engines generated reverse thrust.

 The plane immediately began to veer to the right as a result of the asymmetrical thrust.
 All tires blew out on the right main landing gear, after which the plane left the runway and hit a taxiway still under construction.
 The nose gear collapsed, and the airplane then slammed into several airport vehicles, including construction equipment.
 This ruptured a fuel tank on the right wing and caught fire, killing 18 (including one on the ground) and injuring 84 out of a total of 122 people aboard.